 The U.S. Department of Housing and Urban Development (HUD) calculates housing assistance need as a percent of the area median income (AMI).
 In 2015, the qualification calculation was adjusted for San Mateo County to account for the high cost of living and corresponding rents.
 As of 2017, a family of four with a household income of $105,350 qualifies as low income in San Mateo County.

-- In San Mateo County, 4,575 housing assistance vouchers are distributed monthly.
+- In San Mateo County, 4,575 housing assistance vouchers are utilized monthly.

-- There are over 6,500 applicants on the closed voucher waiting list.
+- There are over 6,500 applicants on the voucher waiting list.

 - Vouchers may only be used for rent at specific properties and 19% of these properties in San Mateo County are at risk of conversion to market-rate housing.